Herman Miller Aeron Review

 Adjustability

-The armrests can move up and down and forward and back, and swivel but can't move narrower or wider.
+The Aeron has three different reclining limiters that you can set — straight up, halfway reclined, and all the way back.
+The reclining resistance knob is easy to reach underneath the front of the chair and makes it simple to set your desired resistance.
+The armrests can move up and down, forward and back, and can swivel, but they can't move narrower or wider.
 The seat has adequate padding, but the seat pan depth can't be adjusted.
-However, even our shortest judge (5'3") could put her feet flat on the ground in this chair.
-Altogether, it's fairly easy to get this chair configured for an ergonomic position at most desks, though the armrests are a little on the thick side and can get jammed up depending on your desk.
+However, even our shortest tester (5'3") could put her feet flat on the ground in this chair.
+Altogether, it's fairly easy to get the Aeron configured for an ergonomic position at most desks, though the armrests are a little thick and can get jammed up depending on your desk.

 Ease of Assembly